Protruded Disc Causes, Signs, Symptoms & Treatment Options

 What Is The Best Treatment For A Disc Protrusion?

-There are many treatment options for patients with disc protrusion, including pain medication, injections, therapy, or surgery.
+Many treatment options for patients with disc protrusion include pain medication, injections, therapy, or surgery.
 A conservative but highly specialized therapy system is the best treatment option for protruded discs.
-Spine surgery and corticosteroid injections should be avoided as surgery or injections will not repair the cause.
+Spine surgery and corticosteroid injections should be avoided, as surgery or injections will not repair the cause.

 NSD Therapy® is the best treatment for a protruded disc or any other form of slipped disc, including herniations and extrusions.
 Patients with a protruded disc should avoid surgery.
 A protruded disc is not a surgical condition.
 However, some surgeons still recommend surgery.
 Regardless of what others may have told you, surgery for a slipped disc becomes an option only when a highly focused and specialized conservative measure similar to NSD Therapy® protocols has been exhausted.